vdobler/ht/README.md

 * Simulating different browsers is not done.
 * Simulating interactions in a browser is not done.
 * Load testing capabilities are very limited.
+* Recording click-paths in a web application is not the intended way of producing tests.

 Installation